-If you want to redirect more than one page, use the redirectMatch directive.
+If you want to redirect more than one page, use the RedirectMatch directive.
 It allows including a regular expression in your redirection criteria and provides some benefits of using RewriteRule.

-The redirectMatch directive matches patterns in parentheses and sets the matched text in the redirect using "$1" where 1 is the first group of text.
+The RedirectMatch directive matches patterns in parentheses and sets the matched text in the redirect using "$1" where 1 is the first group of text.
 Subsequent groups are given numbers sequentially.

 RedirectMatch 301 /blog(.*) http://www.blog.new-website.com$1

-This command will redirect the Blog of the old website to the Blog of a new one.
+This command will redirect the blog of the old website to the blog of a new one.